lucybot/jammin/README.md

 ```
 See the Middleware section below for an example of how to more safely expose fs

+Jammin also provides clients for exposed modules.
+This allows you to bridge function calls over HTTP, effectively allowing you to ```require()``` modules from a remote client.

+This allows you to quickly containerize node modules that communicate via JSON-serializable data, e.g. to place a particularly expensive operation behind a load balancer, or to run potentially malicious code inside a sandboxed container.

 ### Middleware
 You can use middleware to intercept database calls, alter the request, perform authentication, etc.